 - Sore throat

-The best way to receive all the demulcent benefits of marshmallow is by making a cold infusion.
-It's important to know that the beneficial mucopolysaccharides in marshmallow are destroyed by heat but a cold infusion will retain those properties.
+The best way to receive all the demulcent benefits of marshmallow is to make a cold infusion.
+Most importantly, keep in mind that the beneficial mucopolysaccharides in marshmallow are destroyed by heat but a cold infusion will retain those properties.
 However, there are still many benefits to drinking a hot marshmallow infusion as well.

-Side note...
 What is the difference between an infusion and a tea?
 A tea is steeped for only a few minutes which releases the volatile oils in the herb.
-Herbs with lower amounts of volatile oils work better in an infusion.
+However, herbs with lower amounts of volatile oils work better in an infusion.
 An infusion is the same process as making tea (with either hot or cold water) but it is steeped for a longer period of time, allowing the healing properties to be extracted.